What is the Best Wood for Countertops?

 Why Wood Countertops?

-There are so many reasons to choose a wood countertop over other building materials.
+There are many reasons to choose a wood countertop over other building materials.

 In addition, most wooden countertops are made from butcher blocks.
 So they’re very durable and can even double as a chopping board.